 Fun Stuff at Breweries

 While you’re not going to get free beer or food while you visit, you can certainly take advantage of the many free activities hosted by our local breweries.
 Join the weekly trivia and karaoke at Redbeard Brewing.
 Skipping Rock Beer Co. hosts lots of live music and trivia games.
-Enjoy music, bingo and comedy nights at Bedlam Brewing.
 Queen City Brewing lets you listen to live music or take the stage yourself with open mic nights.
 Shenandoah Valley Brewing Company also hosts live music and events.
 If you’re planning to brewery hop, earn yourself a free t-shirt with Shenandoah Beerwerks Trail’s passport program!

 If you are traveling with your family, click here for our post on free family adventures.